 Below, the Duchess gets some decorating tips from the cooking legend.

 Some of the video was shot in September at the RHS Wisley show when the Duchess hosted the final opening of the Back to Nature Garden.
-You can see Kate and Mary Berry are in the same outfits worn for that event.

 The idea for a TV special showcasing cooking and volunteers makes perfect sense; Kate and Mary Berry have met on multiple occasions, many of them Royal Horticultural Society events.
 Below, the duo at the 2017 Chelsea Flower Show.